Selecting a Kindergarten

 Allocating a Place

-All K1 applications received during September will be processed and sorted by computer-generated random number and priority.
+All K1 applications received during September will be processed and sorted by a computer-generated random number and the priority.

 Applications will be allocated either a morning or an afternoon session.
+Priority children will be offered firstly for a morning session, after which those without priority are offered according to their random number drawn.
 Care will be taken to ensure that twins and siblings of attending children are allocated the same session.
 The kindergartens will take account of the needs of the overall kindergarten community when making offers.

 Offers of places will be made after the visits and will continue to be made until all places are filled.
 Some parents and children may not be invited for a kindergarten visit in the event that places have been filled.